 Proper British Christmas Cake

 Should you look at the list of ingredients and freak out, please don’t.
-All that is needed is a little organisation; get your ingredients weighed and measured and the tin lined before you begin, the rest will all fall in to place.
-Most of all, enjoy it, it’s the start of Christmas after all.
+All that is needed is a little organisation; get your ingredients weighed and measured and the tin lined before you begin, and the rest will all fall into place.
+Most of all, enjoy it; it’s the start of Christmas, after all.
 500 grams currants 225 grams raisins 225 grams sultanas 110 grams chopped mixed candied peel 225 grams glace cherries (halved) 300 grams grams plain flour 1 teaspoon salt 1 level teaspoon mixed spice ½ level teaspoon ground cinnamon 1 level teaspoon freshly ground nutmeg 300 grams softened butter 300 grams soft dark brown sugar Zest ½ lemon 4 large eggs, lightly beaten 4 tablespoons brandy (plus extra for feeding

 500 grams currants